vrupak/job-sponsorship-detector/README.md

 # LinkedIn Sponsorship Keyword Highlighter Extension

 Highlights H1B and visa-related keywords in LinkedIn job descriptions and marks companies that sponsored visas in 2024 with a ✓.
-Displays a smart, dismissible banner with keyword links, a helpful tooltip, and auto-refresh as you switch job listings.
+Displays a smart, dismissible banner with keyword links, and auto-refresh as you switch job listings.

 ---